EswarChandVuppala555/Eswar593-Niner-PathFinder/README.md

 6. **Shutdown/cleanup** - Remember to shut down and clean up by deleting your Docker Containers and Docker Images in Docker Desktop - otherwise it'll keep running in the background

+**Imp, to save the changes of local repo (files) into GitHub Repository** Go to Git Bash and into the project folder (niner-pathfinder)
+1. git pull origin main   ------- This makes sure your local copy has the latest changes from GitHub before you add your own edits.
+(If you’re working on multiple machines or with teammates)
+If you forget this command before start and get an error message due to not saving the GitHub changes into local repo (files) Then do this,
+1. git pull origin main --rebase   ------- This updates your local repo (local files) by replaying your changes on top of what’s already on GitHub.

+2. git status   ------- To check the modifications files names from the project folder

+3. git add .  (or) git add filename.py   ------- This adds all modified files into GitHub
+3. git status   ------ Check again for all modifications/ updated
+4. git commit -m "Enhanced feature X in chat_backend"   ------- Commit the changes
+5. git push   ------ (This is the main command) For saving and sending changes to the GitHub repository

+So from now on, the cycle is:
+git pull → edit → git add → git commit → git push → Good

 ## Project Structure

 ### Folders